Grant Holloway: 2017

-Holloway showed incredible range by competing in the long jump and the 4x400m relay, in addition to his hurdles specialty.
-He went undefeated in the 60m high hurdles, and won the NCAA Indoor Title in a collegiate-leading 7.58 seconds.
-He also finished 11th in the long jump and ran the second leg on Florida's 4x400m relay team that finished 2nd.
-Outdoors, he won the 110m hurdles, finished 2nd in the long jump and anchored Florida's 4x400m relay team to 4th place.
-He also ran the 3rd leg on their 4x100m team throughout the season.
+At the University of Florida, Holloway continued to show incredible range by competing in the long jump and the 4 × 400 m relay, in addition to his hurdles specialty.
+He went undefeated in the 60 m high hurdles, and won the NCAA Indoor Title in a collegiate-leading 7.58 seconds.
+He also finished 11th in the long jump and ran the second leg on Florida's 4 × 400 m relay team that finished 2nd.
+Outdoors, he won the 110 m hurdles, finished 2nd in the long jump and anchored Florida's 4 × 400 m relay team to 4th place.
+He also ran the 3rd leg on their 4 × 100 m team throughout the season.
 Holloway competed in the US Championships in the hopes of qualifying for the World Championships in London, but finished 4th and missed out by .05 seconds.

 2018

 Holloway's 2018 season was a repeat of 2017.
-He continued his unbeaten streak in the 60m high hurdles, defending his NCAA title in a collegiate record-breaking and world leading 7.42 seconds.
-This year, he finished 2nd in the long jump and Florida finished 3rd in the 4x400m relay with his help on the second leg.
-Outdoors, he set a then-world-leading 13.15 seconds in the 110m hurdles at the SEC Championships, and defended his NCAA title 4 weeks later.
-He finished 9th in the long jump, ran the 2nd leg on the 4x100m team that finished 3rd, and anchored Florida to 4th place in the 4x400m.
+He continued his unbeaten streak in the 60 m high hurdles, defending his NCAA title in a collegiate record-breaking and world leading 7.42 seconds.
+This year, he finished 2nd in the long jump and Florida finished 3rd in the 4 × 400 m relay with his help on the second leg.
+Outdoors, he set a then-world-leading 13.15 seconds in the 110 m hurdles at the SEC Championships, and defended his NCAA title 4 weeks later.
+He finished 9th in the long jump, ran the 2nd leg on the 4 × 100 m team that finished 3rd, and anchored Florida to 4th place in the 4 × 400 m.
 He once again went to the US Championships, this time finishing 2nd by thousandths of a second.

 Prior to setting the NCAA and American record in the 60 m hurdles, in February 2018 he set the NCAA record with a 7.42 s clocking at the Clemson Tiger Paw Invitational, beating and taking the record away from Olympic champion in the 110 m hurdles Omar McLeod.
 Later that year he clocked 13.15 s in the 110 m hurdles at the Southeastern Conference (SEC) Championships, winning the meet in the second fastest time in NCAA history.
 This became the third fastest time a year later at the same meet when Holloway ran 13.07 s, just 0.07 s slower than Renaldo Nehemiah's NCAA record.